 People are subconsciously predisposed to certain words, phrases, and patterns.

-Understanding the psychology of customer behavior is key to any business’ success.
+Understanding customer behavior and the psychology of sales is key to any business’ success.
 You can improve sales and email efforts by employing simple psychological principles and science-based selling.

 Psychological email techniques to adopt